Europe - Edinburgh

 For a comprehensive review of the Europe market, click below:

-Edinburgh, with 548,000 inhabitants as of 2022, ranks ahead of Milan, Prague, Budapest and Lisbon in the Global Financial Centres Index (GFCI, 2022).
-While the largest private sector in Edinburgh is financial services, employing 35,000 workers and managing over £500 billion of funds, the city also enjoys a good reputation for fintech services, IT and web-based marketing.
-The city is home to a thriving technology and software sector, including global companies founded in Edinburgh, such as Skyscanner and Fanduel.
+Edinburgh, with 553,000 inhabitants as of 2023, ranks ahead of Milan, Munich, Prague, Brussels and Lisbon in the Global Financial Centres Index (GFCI, 2024).
+While one of the most thriving sectors in Edinburgh is financial services, employing 37,000 workers and managing more than £500 billion of funds, the city also enjoys a good reputation for fintech services, IT, advanced robotics, and health research.
+The city is home to a thriving technology and software sector, including global companies founded in Edinburgh, such as Skyscanner, Fanduel and Rockstar North.
 Key infrastructure includes the state-of-the-art Edinburgh International Conference Centre and Edinburgh Airport.

-The biggest leisure demand driver in the city is the Edinburgh Festival Fringe.
-The festival’s events normally push 100.0% hotel occupancy for a six-week period every year.
-This, and other events such as Hogmanay (New Year’s Eve) and a strong summer season, have historically contributed to year-long average occupancy of over 80.0% for the last decade and beyond.
-Average rate growth stagnated in 2018 after seven consecutive years of growth from 2011 to 2017, and further declined by 1.5% in 2019; however, the city still enjoyed one of the highest citywide RevPARs in Europe.
-In 2020, Edinburgh tourist demand contracted significantly due to the pandemic.
-In 2021, an uptick in volume followed the relaxation of COVID-19 measures across the UK in May.
-Over the summer months of 2021, Edinburgh recorded occupancy levels north of 60.0%, which led to citywide RevPAR growth of more than 150.0% over 2020.
-In 2022, Edinburgh’s hotel market performance continued to grow, experiencing a 60.0% increase in marketwide occupancy and a 25.0% rise in average rate, which resulted in RevPAR returning to pre-pandemic levels, with a 2.0% increase in real terms.
+The Edinburgh Festival Fringe remains the biggest leisure demand driver in the city, as it normally pushes 100% hotel occupancy for a six-week period every year.
+This, and other events such as Hogmanay (New Year’s Eve) and a strong summer season, have historically contributed to year-long average occupancies of more than 80% historically.
+Average rate growth stagnated in 2018 after seven consecutive years of growth from 2011 to 2017, and declined by a further 1.5% in 2019; however, the city still enjoyed one of the highest citywide RevPARs in Europe.
+Following weak demand in 2020 due to the pandemic, in 2021 an uptick in volume followed the relaxation of COVID-19 measures across the UK in May.
+Over the summer months of 2021, Edinburgh recorded occupancy levels north of 60%.
+In 2022, Edinburgh’s hotel market performance continued to grow, experiencing a further strong increase in marketwide occupancy and a 25% rise in average rate, which resulted, remarkably, in RevPAR marginally surpassing its pre-pandemic levels in real terms.
+Both occupancy and average rate experienced further growth in 2023, comfortably in the double digits.
+As a result, the RevPAR recorded a substantial 25% increase in real terms by the end of 2023, compared to 2019.

-Edinburgh has an extensive hotel pipeline represented by 61 projects that are expected to bring around 4,980 rooms to the city’s hotel market (around 18.0% of the current supply) with most of the planned hotels being independent.
-The most notable branded hotels in the pipeline are the 131-room NYX Hotel Edinburgh by Leonardo Hotels, which is currently under construction and is expected to open in August 2024, as well as the 285-room Hyatt Regency Edinburgh Marina Hotel, which is in the final planning phase and is set to open in December 2024.
+Edinburgh has a significant hotel pipeline of some 30 projects that are expected to bring around 3,700 rooms to the city’s hotel market (around 22% of the current supply) with most of the planned hotels being independent.
+Branded hotels in the pipeline include lifestyle projects such as the 211-room Hoxton, which is currently under construction and is expected to open in Q2 2024, and the 349-room Hyatt Centric Edinburgh Hotel set to open in December 2026.

 Change In Value For Market: (€Euro)